frankligy/SNAF/README.md

 See [Full Documentation](https://snaf.readthedocs.io).

-Particulary, it is advisable to not use the stable pypi version but use this specific commit below to install, because I am actively maintaininig it.
+Particulary, to avoid hassle, it is advisable to start a `fresh conda environment` with `python 3.7` on a `Linux system`, and use this specific git commit (I am actively maintaining it) instead of the stable pypi version.

 ```bash
 pip install git+https://github.com/frankligy/SNAF.git@e23ce39512a1a7f58c74e59b4b7cedc89248b908